Ken Shadie: Biography

+follow up News Revue, as the co-producer with Michael Pate.

-In 1974, he was a script writer for the soap opera Number 96.
+Shadie served as a producer and writer for the 1972 rustic comedy Snake Gully with Dad and Dave, which reunited him with a number of Bramston colleagues.
+In 1974, he contributed scripts for the groundbreaking soap opera Number 96.

-In the late 1970s he was writing a revue for Ron Frazer.
+In the late 1970s he was writing a revue for comedy actor Ron Frazer.
 This was seen by Paul Hogan who loved the writing and asked to meet Shadie.
-They two of them started writing together on The Paul Hogan Show.
+The two of them started writing together on The Paul Hogan Show.

 Hogan, Shadie and Cornell co-wrote the script for the film Crocodile Dundee, which went on to become a massive hit in Australia and abroad, with the screenplay nominated for the Academy Award for Best Original Screenplay in 1986.

 In the late 1980s Ken Shadie wrote the first draft of the movie version of The Phantom.

 Shadie was awarded the Medal of the Order of Australia (OAM) in the Queen's Birthday Honours in 2015, for service to the film and television industries as a writer, and to veterans (for his community work as president of the Brooklyn sub-branch of the Returned and Services League of Australia).

 Shadie died at the age of 84, on 29 June 2020.